-There are clinical research trials that are ongoing for almost every type of cancer and every stage of disease.
+There are clinical research trials for most types of cancer, and every stage of the disease.
 Clinical trials are designed to determine the value of specific treatments.
 Trials may be performed on an international level (at institutions around the world), national level (trials run at multiple institutions around the country), or at a single institution.
-Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered, or as an option for treatment after other treatments have been utilized.
+Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered, or as an option for treatment after other treatments have failed to work.
 They can be used to evaluate medications or treatments to prevent cancer, detect it earlier, or help manage side effects.
 This article will help you understand the basics of clinical trials and their importance in the field of oncology.

 An Institutional Review Board (IRB), which is composed of physicians, researchers, and even people not involved in medicine, must review and approve any clinical trial before it can begin.
 The IRB decides if the study is reasonable, appropriately designed, and safe for the patient population.
 Once the study is underway, the IRB continues to monitor for safety, adherence to the study protocol and any changes or findings that may affect the participants.

 Anyone considering joining a clinical research trial must be fully informed about the trial details, benefits, and risks; explanation of these takes place during an interactive process known as informed consent.
 It is the responsibility of the study team and physician to explain the trial, in language that the participant/family members can understand, allowing them to make an educated decision about whether or not to participate in the trial.
 Once the study team has explained the study and the participant's questions have been answered, the participant must sign an informed consent document in order to participate in a trial.
 This document is designed to explain the trial in clear language, present risks and benefits, alternatives to treatment and explain the participant's right to choose not to participate.
 The participant may choose to think about his or her options or review the consent with family members and friends before making their decision- this is not a decision to make hastily.